sadiyameem/kawaii-habit-tracker/README.md

 # Kawaii Habit Tracker

 # Description
-This is a monthly habit tracker where the user can track their daily habits by clicking on the calendar dates.
+This is a monthly habit tracker where the user can track their daily habits.

 # Features
 - Clickable days